insure logo

 Most expensive ZIP codes

-The ZIP code 64130 in Missouri has the highest average cost for bundling home and auto insurance, at $4,877.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in Missouri for bundling home and auto insurance is 64130, with an average cost of $4,877.
+Here are the 10 most expensive ZIP codes:

 ZIP codeAverage auto and home after discountAverage difference